 Sample attributes

-Custom and predefined sample attributes can be viewed in the Samples table in Ion Reporter™ Software.
+User-defined and predefined sample attributes can be viewed in the Samples table in Ion Reporter™ Software.
 Each column in the Samples table represents a single sample attribute.

 A set of default columns is always visible in the table.
-You can also add additional attributes to the table.
+You can also add attributes to the table.
 To add more attribute columns to the table, or create a reusable table preference, see Customize the Samples table.
 After you add more attributes to the table, you can further customize the table with filters that you can use to find the attributes.
 For more information, see Find samples.

 Several sample attributes can be edited in Ion Reporter™ Software.
 For more information, see Edit a sample, Edit a sample used in an analysis, and Define samples with a CSV file.